jesperancinha/staco-app/stamps-and-coins-blocking-service/Readme.md

 [http://localhost:4200](http://localhost:4200/)

-1. In a non-oauth environment(default) use admin/admin as passwords.
+1. In a non-oauth environment(default) use admin/admin as username/password.

 2. In a oauth-enabled environment enabled with github(prod) use your own github credentials